On localization sequences in the algebraic K-theory of ring spectra: Introduction

 so we can write our localization fiber sequence as

-Antieau and Gepner proved the analogue of this result for localizations of spectral schemes in~\cite{ag}, which motivated our approach here.
-However, the truncated Brown--Peterson spectra are not known to admit $\EE_\infty$-ring structures, which are a necessary input in~\cite{ag}.
+Antieau and Gepner proved the analogue of this result for localizations of spectral schemes in~\cite{ag}*{Proposition~6.9}, which motivated our approach here.
+However, the truncated Brown--Peterson spectra are not known to admit $\EE_\infty$-ring structures, a necessary input in~\cite{ag}.
 Noncommutative localization sequences have been studied extensively in the $K$-theory of ordinary rings (see Neeman and Ranicki~\cite{neeman-ranicki} and the references there).
 We prove a spectral noncommutative analogue of~\eqref{eq:ttring}, which will be strong enough for our application to Rognes' question, and gives a partial generalization of Neeman-Ranicki.

-\begin{theorem} Let $R$ be an $\EE_1$-ring, and let $r\in\pi_*R$ be a homogeneous element.
-If $\{1,r,r^2,\ldots\}$ satisfies the right Ore condition, then a ring spectrum $R[r^{-1}]$ exists, and there is a fiber sequence
+To state it, let $R$ be an $\EE_1$-ring and let $r\in\pi_*R$ be a homogeneous element such that $\{1,r,r^2,\ldots\}$ satisfies the right Ore condition.
+By Proposition \ref{prop:ore}, there is an $\EE_1$-ring $R[r^{-1}]$ and an $\EE_1$-ring map $R \rightarrow R[r^{-1}]$ inducing an isomorphism $(\pi_*R)[r^{-1}]\iso\pi_*(R[r^{-1}])$.